cicofucker/coinicles-onion-blockchain-explorer/README.md

  - shows encrypted payments ID,
  - shows ring signatures,
  - shows transaction extra field,
- - shows public components of Loki addresses,
+ - shows public components of coinicles addresses,
- - decoding which outputs and mixins belong to the given Loki address and viewkey,
+ - decoding which outputs and mixins belong to the given coinicles address and viewkey,
- - can prove that you send Loki to someone,
+ - can prove that you send coinicles to someone,
  - detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
  - shows number of amount output indices,
- - support Loki testnet, stagenet network,
+ - support coinicles testnet, stagenet network,
  - tx checker and pusher for online pushing of transactions,
  - can estimate possible spends based on address and viewkey,
  - can provide total amount of all miner fees,